Bachelor of Science in Nursing – Traditional BSN

 Concord University’s Bachelor of Science in Nursing program is nationally accredited by the Commission on Collegiate Nursing Education (CCNE) and regionally accredited by the Higher Learning Commission (HLC).
 Concord’s BSN program was established in 2022, meaning the curriculum is fresh and up-to-date with learning spaces, equipment, and technology designed for the 21st century.

 The Traditional BSN pathway is a 4-year program that is offered in-person on Concord’s beautiful Athens campus.
-This program is for those with a high school diploma or GED.
-The Traditional BSN application requirements include the following:
+This program is for those with a high school diploma or GED, or those transferring from another educational institution.

 1. Submission of a formal application to the nursing program during sophomore year;